System security best practices

 As a best practice, unlockable Android devices must securely erase all user data prior to being unlocked.
 Failure to properly delete all data on unlocking may allow a physically proximate attacker to gain unauthorized access to confidential Android user data.
 To prevent the disclosure of user data, a device that supports unlocking must implement it properly.

 • After the user confirms the unlocking command, the device must start an immediate data wipe.
-The unlocked flag must not be set until after the secure deletion is complete.
+The unlocked flag mustn't be set until after the secure deletion is complete.

 • If a secure deletion can't be completed, the device must stay in a locked state.